expo/expo/guides/Expo Documentation Writing Style Guide.md

 ### Referencing "apps"

 The words "app" or "application" are used interchangeably since we use both at different places.
-However, use "app" or "application" when generally referring to a .ipa, .apk or .aab file.
+However, use "app" or "application" when generally referring to an .ipa, .apk or .aab file.

 Use ".ipa" or ".apk" or ".aab" only when referring specifically to that extension.